B.A. in Economics

 Study the allocation of resources in society.

-There are three degrees in economics at the University of Mississippi: the Bachelor of Business Administration with a major in economics, the Bachelor of Arts in economics, and the new, more technical Bachelor of Science in economics.
+There are three degrees in economics at the University of Mississippi: the Bachelor of Business Administration in economics, the Bachelor of Arts in economics, and the more technical Bachelor of Science in economics.
 The B.A. degree is the most flexible program that provides broad social science training.
 Students take introductory and advanced micro and macro economics, statistics, and then pursue their own interests with economics electives.

 Using mathematical and statistical models, economists consider how resources such as labor, land, money, and technology are distributed.
 Economics majors gain a broad understanding of the field of economics as well as skills in statistics, mathematics, organization, research methodology, and verbal and written communication.
-The choice of three different degree programs allows students to better tailor their studies to different careers.
+The choice of three different degree programs allows students to better tailor their studies to different interests.

 A liberal arts education prepares graduates to deal with complexity and change.
 They gain key skills in communication, problem-solving, and working with diverse groups.
-Related careers to economics include actuary, policy planner, stockbroker, bank examiner, labor relations specialist, venture capitalist, cost analyst, market research analyst, development officer, controller, financial planner, fundraiser, lawyer, marketing, chief financial officer, and insurance analyst.
+Related careers to economics include actuary, policy planner, stockbroker, bank examiner, labor relations specialist, venture capitalist, cost analyst, market research analyst, development officer, controller, financial planner, fundraiser, law, marketing, chief financial officer, and insurance analyst.

 The Mississippi Experimental Research Laboratory (MERLab) is a research facility used by University of Mississippi faculty and students to conduct a wide variety of economics research, including research in experimental economics, econometrics, and microeconomics.
 Recent undergraduates have used the MERLab for experiments on topics such as school choice, risk analysis, and game theory.